rahul11nishad/aa_minor_project/README.md

 # 💡 Overview

 #### Alopecia Areata diagnosis often relies on visual inspection.
 This project aims to leverage deep learning, specifically a powerful pre-trained CNN like VGG16, to automate and assist in the accurate and early detection or classification of AA images.

+# VGG16 Architecture:

+#### We utilize Transfer Learning, where the VGG16 model is initialized with weights trained on the massive ImageNet dataset.
+The final layers are then adapted and fine-tuned on the specific hair disease dataset to perform the binary (or multi-class) classification task.